openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Parameter 14: Automatic turning on output Q2 after set time

-When relay Q2 is OFF it goes automatically ON after defined time Timer is reset to zero each time the module receive OFF command regardless from where it comes (push button, associated module, controller,..).
+When relay Q2 is OFF it goes automatically ON after defined time

-  * 0 -Auto ON disabled
-  * 1 - 32535 = 1second (0,01s) - 32536 seconds (325,35s) Auto ON enabled with define time, step is 1s or 10ms according to parameter nr.15.
+<p&gtTimer is reset to zero each time the module receive OFF command regardless from where it comes (push button, associated module, controller,..).</p&gt <ul&gt<li&gt0 -Auto ON disabled</li&gt <li&gt1 - 32535 = 1second (0,01s) - 32536 seconds (325,35s) Auto ON enabled with define time, step is 1s or 10ms according to parameter nr.15.</li&gt </ul&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.